 Combine Travel, Language Learning and Volunteering in Costa Rica

-After leaving my job in the fall of 2005, and at the age of 45, I went abroad to volunteer after thinking about doing it for what seemed forever.
+After leaving my job, and at the age of 45, I went abroad to volunteer after thinking about doing it for what seemed forever.
 Assigned to work with children in San Carlos, Costa Rica, through Cross-Cultural Solutions, the first days were chaotic.
 The children had enough energy to dribble a thousand soccer balls.
 There were three of us volunteering with 12 children from two months to 10 years.
 Fortunately, my two colleagues could speak Spanish.
 Eventually, the children taught me necessary vocabulary.
 And some things require no language.
 Every day when I arrived at my work placement I was greeted with smiles, shout outs, hugs, and kisses.

 Within the first week, I fell into a rhythm, enjoying the companionship of my mostly younger colleagues.
 Meaningful conversation substituted for TV and computers.
 We talked about our placements, our families, books, movies, and our love of and desire for travel.
 I realized that a natural bonding occurs among people choosing to volunteer, bridging chasms of age, occupation, and geography.
 I made lasting friendships with several volunteers.
 We traveled together, laughed together, and cried when it was time for one of us to leave.